bobbingwide/oik-magnetic-poetry/README.md

 ## Further reading
 For more useful blocks see [oik-blocks](https://www.oik-plugins.com/blocks).
-For many other blocks see [WordPress block reference](https://blocks.wp-a2z.org)

 If you want to read more about oik plugins then please visit [oik plugins](https://www.oik-plugins.com)